kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interest
 ======
-I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions that are well motivated by real applications.
+I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions well motivated by real applications.
 Specifically, I have been focused on theoretical questions arising from statistical inference of latent variable models, and reinforcement learning in partially observable systems.
 I believe in some nice connections between these two problems.
 I am also interested in other research topics such as robust statistics, multitask/meta learning, and stochastic approximation.